The ATP-binding cassette transporter ABCA2 as a mediator of intracellular trafficking.

 ATP-Binding Cassette Transporters, Alzheimer Disease, Amino Acid Sequence, Animals, Biological Transport, Cholesterol, Drug Resistance, Neoplasm, Homeostasis, Humans, Molecular Sequence Data

-Mack, J T; Beljanski, V; Tew, K D; and Townsend, D M, "The ATP-binding cassette transporter ABCA2 as a mediator of intracellular trafficking."
+Mack, J T; Beljanski, Vladimir; Tew, K D; and Townsend, D M, "The ATP-binding cassette transporter ABCA2 as a mediator of intracellular trafficking."
 (2006).
-Faculty Articles.
-1559.
+NSU-MD Faculty Articles.
+98.